Document // OPENAURA-01 pradelgorithm/openaura

 Shared metrics need local context.

-Every project can track common delivery measures, but each repo should declare what "healthy" means for its own domain.
-A KPI without a local target is just decoration.
+Common delivery metrics help, but each repository should declare what "healthy" means for its own domain.
+A KPI without a local threshold is decoration.

 R.09Artifact